ABOUT US - OUR FACULTY

 Mr. James Flood

-The choral director of the Lyceum Schola Cantorum, Mr. Flood has conducted choirs for 14 years, holding posts at several churches, including the Cathedral of Mary Our Queen in Baltimore; he is currently the Director of Music at St. Clement Parish in Lakewood.
+The choral director of the Lyceum Schola Cantorum, Mr. Flood has conducted choirs for 14 years, holding posts at several churches, including the Cathedral of Mary Our Queen; he is currently the Director of Music at St. Clement Parish in Lakewood.
 Mr. Flood is also the founder and president of The Foundation for Sacred Arts, a Catholic nonprofit organization that seeks to stimulate a movement in new sacred music, art, and architecture.
-Mr. Flood received his bachelor's and master's degrees from Peabody Conservatory in Baltimore, where he studied under world-renowned classical guitarist Manuel Barrueco.
-He has 20 years' experience offering guitar instruction.
-Mr. Flood is the husband of Jeanette Flood, with whom he has five children.
+Mr. Flood received his bachelor's and master's degrees in classical guitar from Peabody Conservatory in Baltimore, where he studied under world-renowned classical guitarist Manuel Barrueco.
+He has 19 years' experience offering guitar instruction.
+Mr. Flood is the husband of Jeanette Flood, with whom he has six children.

 Dr. Peter Gilbert